RISE-Remote-Intranet-School-Environment/RISE-student-help/readme.md

 Before to launch the application, you must create your database.
 For that, use the [MySQL database script][database-script].
 If you run this file in MySQL Workbench, it will automatically create the database with all its tables.

 When the database is set on your server, you must configure the database informations so that the application can connect to it.
-The configurations must be set in the [configuration file][configuration-file].
+The configurations must be put in the folder [ressource][configuration-folder] with the name `application.properties`.

 You must specify the following parameters: